ejscribner/couchbase-tutorials/tutorial/markdown/python/nvidia-nim-llama3-pdf-chat/nvidia-nim-llama3-pdf-chat.md

 ---
 # frontmatter
-path: "/tutorial-gemini-langchain-pdf-chat"
+path: "/tutorial-nvidia-nim-llama3-pdf-chat"
 # title and description do not need to be added to markdown, start with H2 (##)
-title: Build PDF Chat App With Google Gemini and Couchbase Python SDK
+title: Build PDF Chat App With Nvidia NIM, LLama3 and Couchbase Python SDK
-short_title: PDF Chat App with Gemini
+short_title: PDF Chat App with Nvidia NIM
 description:
-  - Construct a PDF Chat App with LangChain, Google Gemini, Couchbase Vector Search, and Streamlit.
+  - Construct a PDF Chat App with LangChain, Nvidia NIM, Meta LLama3, Couchbase Vector Search, and Streamlit.
-  - Learn to upload PDFs into Couchbase Vector Store with LangChain and Gemini.
+  - Learn to upload PDFs into Couchbase Vector Store with LangChain and Nvidia Embeddings.
-  - Discover how to use RAG for context-based Q&A from PDFs using Gemini.
+  - Discover how to use RAG for context-based Q&A from PDFs using Nvidia NIM and Meta LLama3.
 content_type: tutorial
 filter: sdk
 technology: